|

 Cancer occurrence (see cancer incidence)

-Cancer-predisposition genes: Genes that are vulnerable to cancer-causing variants or changes (mutations).
-In some cases, a cancer-predisposition gene is inherited, or passed along from generation to generation.
-Several dozen cancer-predisposition genes have been identified, and about 5 to 10% of all cancers result directly from those that are inherited from a parent.
-For example, BRCA1 and BRCA2 are inherited cancer predisposition genes, and mutations on them increase the risk for developing certain cancers.
+Cancer-predisposition genes: Genes that are vulnerable to cancer-causing changes (mutations), which are sometimes inherited from a parent.
+Several dozen cancer-predisposition genes have been identified, and about 5% to 10% of all cancers result directly from those inherited.
+For example, BRCA1 and BRCA2 are inherited cancer predisposition genes, and mutations on them increase the risk of developing certain cancers, including breast, ovarian, and prostate.

 Cancer prevalence: The number of people in a population with a history of a cancer diagnosis.